finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Get holdings

-Get the holdings of the specified transaction portfolio.
+Calculate holdings for a transaction portfolio.

 ### Example
 ```java